 Joe Manning, Jr., the attorney for the plaintiff, spelled it out directly.
 “In the case of Domino’s, you can’t order a pizza.
 Isn’t that the test?
 We aren’t arguing over a comma here.”

-Companies claim there are no government guidelines or requirements for building an accessible.
+Companies claim there are no government guidelines or requirements for building an accessible website.
 That’s true.
-However, the government also made it clear that the lack of regulations doesn’t absolve a company for complying with the ADA law.
+However, the government also made it clear that the lack of regulations doesn’t absolve a company for complying with ADA requirements.

 Fortunately, the international nonprofit World Wide Web Consortium (W3C) brings together smart people who develop open standards to ensure the long-term growth of the Web.